We receive advertising revenue from some partners.

 - Standard equipment is not up to bar with top companies in the industry

-LifeShield has three objectives when it comes to home alarm systems which are to reduce the cost of ownership for the customer, eliminate the middleman and improve the efficiency of the system.
-With the four layers of backup protection that the company offers burglars find it very difficult to defeat this alarm system.
+LifeShield has three objectives when it comes to home security systems which are to reduce the cost of ownership for the customer, eliminate the middleman and improve the efficiency of the system.
+With the four layers of backup protection that the company offers burglars find it very difficult to defeat this security system.
 This company offers customers some of the most innovative equipment available.
 This equipment includes glass breaking sensors, wireless cameras and much more.
-Users can also arm and disarm the alarm system from their smart devices via the app.
+Users can also arm and disarm the security system from their smart devices via the app.
 LifeShield offers customers a lot of free services as well, which is a welcome change.
 Users can get fire protection, remote monitoring and more.
 They state that they respond the fastest in the event of an emergency so you can rest assured that they are going to respond quickly and get you the help you need.

 Customers can choose to have their system professionally involved or they can do it themselves with the DIY option.
 There is no landline required for the service to work.
 You will have access 24/7 professional home monitoring in the event you should have an emergency of any kind.
 Monthly monitoring fees range from $29.99 to $49.99 each month.